Last Updated on

 If the baby is refusing to feed, do not force it, accept that you may have misinterpreted and wait till the baby gives more clear clues of being hungry.

-The second most common and easily correctable problem with regards to bottle feeding is miscalculating the amount of milk or baby formula a baby really needs.
+The second most common and easily correctable problem with regards to bottle-feeding is miscalculating the amount of milk or baby formula a baby really needs.
 Sometimes parents make calculations based on expert opinion or simply guesstimate their baby’s daily requirement of milk or formula.
-And sometimes professionals make the mistake of not properly calculating requirements based on changing requirements as the baby is growing.
-Whatever the case maybe, if a baby has had enough and is not hungry, it will refuse to feed.
+And sometimes, professionals make the mistake of not properly calculating requirements based on the baby’s growth.
+Whatever the case may be, if a baby has had enough and is not hungry, he will refuse to feed.

 What to Do